BSski/discord-reminder-bot/README.md

 ## 🚀 Additional features
-Besides commands behaviour, the bot also:
+Besides the commands behaviour, the bot also:
 - validates user's profile (puts the user on a cooldown if needed),
 - validates message content,
 - validates date and time of a reminder.